Parties can request a directions hearing if they are unable to resolve a matter in its preliminary stages.

-For all urgent applications during normal court sitting hours, please contact the Commercial Registry to obtain a listing date and time.
+For all urgent applications during normal court sitting hours, please contact the Commercial Registry.
 This will be referred to the associate to the Commercial Division duty judge.
 Examples of urgent applications include interlocutory injunctions, freezing orders and search orders.
+In the absence of exceptional circumstances, all oral hearings will be conducted via videolink application or telephone.